-10. The network view doesn't look so good yet, so let's make a few changes to its style before we continue.
-In the example shown below, the node Shape is set to Rectangle, the node Fill Color is set to white, the Node Border width is set to I, and the Node Border Paint is a dark grey.
+10. The network view doesn't look so good yet, so let's make a few changes to its Style before we continue.
+In the example shown below, the node Shape is set to Rectangle, while the node Fill Color is set to white.

 11. Focus on one node to see the chart details.
-For example search for and then focus on node YMR043W.
+For example search for and then focus on node "YMR043W".

-12. Change other chart options: Click the Default Value cell of the Image/Chart 1 property again in order to open the Graphics dialog, and then expand the Customize option in the Bar Chart editor.
+12. Change other chart options: Click the Default Value cell of the Image/Chart 1 property again in order to open the Graphics dialog, and then select the Options tab on the Bar Chart editor.